 03 Mar Yoga and fibromyalgia: Howard’s story

-Howard came to Yoga for Pain hoping for relief from the pain and fatigue of fibromyalgia.
-The principles of self-care and mindful movement he learnt in his first four lessons helped him get back into camping and fishing which he had dearly missed.
+Howard came to Yoga for Pain Part 1 hoping for relief from the pain and fatigue of fibromyalgia.
+The principles of self-care and mindful movement he learned in just four lessons helped him get back into camping and fishing which he had dearly missed.

 Get your day off to a good start by moving your body and calming the mind